mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 ```
 The vectors of active and reactive power flows at the "to" bus end are stored as ``\mathbf{P}_{\text{j}} = [P_{ji}]`` and ``\mathbf{Q}_{\text{j}} = [Q_{ji}]``, respectively, and can be retrieved using the following code:
 ```@repl PowerFlowSolution
-𝐏ⱼ = powers.branch.to.active
+𝐏ⱼ = model.power.to.active
-𝐐ⱼ = powers.branch.to.reactive
+𝐐ⱼ = model.power.to.reactive
 ```

 ---